salihanmridha/todo-api/README.md

 The application has 3 part. **Authentication, Todos and Tasks**.
 Authentication required for any operation of Todos and Tasks.

 ### Authentication
-You'll find details documentation and how to use the authentication [here](http://localhost/api/documentation#/Authentication) or YOUR_URL/api/documentation#/Authentication
+You'll find details documentation and how to use the authentication [here](http://localhost:8000/api/documentation#/Authentication) or YOUR_URL/api/documentation#/Authentication.
+#### Default User (if you ran seeder)
+user email: salihanmridha@gmail.com

+password: 123456

 ### Todos
-You'll find details documentation and how to use the Todos [here](http://localhost/api/documentation#/Todo) or YOUR_URL/api/documentation#/Todo
+You'll find details documentation and how to use the Todos [here](http://localhost:8000/api/documentation#/Todo) or YOUR_URL/api/documentation#/Todo

 ### Tasks
-You'll find details documentation and how to use the Tasks [here](http://localhost/api/documentation#/Tasks) or YOUR_URL/api/documentation#/Tasks
+You'll find details documentation and how to use the Tasks [here](http://localhost:8000/api/documentation#/Tasks) or YOUR_URL/api/documentation#/Tasks

 ## Test cases
 I have written total 24 test cases to ensure the api functionality is working correctly.
 I've skipped user test cases and I assumed the main focus is on todos and tasks.